ivanleomk/quartz/generated/_index.md

 ---
-title: 🪴 Ivan's Digital Garden
+title: 🪴 Ivans Digital Garden
 ---

 Welcome to my Digital Garden, I've chosen Quartz as a framework to help consolidate